aadarsh-patel/decoding_text_effect/README.md

 <img src="https://github.com/aadarsh-patel/decoding_text_effect/blob/master/example/display/demo_app.gif?raw=true" height = "400px">

-Below are some another demonstration of DecoratingTextEffect widget.
+Below are some other demonstration of DecoratingTextEffect widget.
 But the source code of below apps are not in this repository.

 |   |   |
 |---|---|